-- 1. Implementation: in this respect, you should - select a simple robotic arm environment (e.g., FetchReach from Gym Robotics, or PyBullet Reacher), - implement an RL agent (e.g., PPO [3], SAC [1]) for continuous control, and - implement a simple heuristic baseline (e.g., proportional controller) for comparison. - 2.
+- 1. Implementation: in this respect, you should - select a PyBullet locomotion environment (e.g., Hopper, Ant, Walker), - implement an RL agent (e.g., PPO [3], SAC [1]) for continuous control, and - implement a simple baseline (e.g., random policy or scripted controller) for comparison. - 2.
 Environment modification: you can use a pre-implemented environment.
-To give the implementation some level of novelty, you must modify the environment with at least one of the following modifications: - adding Gaussian noise to joint positions or end-effector observations, - introducing delays in action execution, - modifying reward sparsity (e.g., sparse vs dense), - adding distractor features to the state vector.
+To give the implementation some level of novelty, you must modify the environment with at least one of the following modifications: - adding Gaussian noise to joint positions or velocities, - modifying friction or mass parameters, - introducing delays in action execution, - adding distractor features to the state representation. - 3.
+Evaluation: the final project should report key evaluation of the implemented algorithms in the modified environment.
+In this respect, the results should

-- 3. Evaluation: the final project should report key evaluation of the implemented algorithms in the modified environment.
-In this respect, the results should - compare the performance of different RL algorithms and baselines, - evaluate stability, convergence, and robustness under environment modifications, and - report success rate (target reached) and average distance to goal. - 4.
-The results should be elaborated through - ablation experiments, e.g., removing entropy regularization, varying reward density, and - providing discussions on trade-offs between algorithm complexity and performance.
+- compare performance across different algorithms and baselines, - evaluate stability, convergence speed, and robustness under environment modifications, and - report locomotion metrics such as average distance traveled, reward per episode, and fall frequency. - 4.
+The results should be elaborated through - ablation experiments, e.g., without entropy regularization or with different reward scaling, and - providing discussions on trade-offs between algorithm complexity, robustness, and performance.